mblarndt/MC_Platformer/README.md

 ## Description

-Our submission for the class platformer project, based on Mojang's Minecraft easthetic.
+Our submission for the class platformer project, based on Mojang's "Minecraft" easthetic.
 In this game you play as a Minecraft mob known as Slime.
 The player has to navigate the level through jumping in order to reach the end.

 ## Key Features